ICJIA/32-bit-binary-formatter/README.md

 ### Color Contrast

-The application automatically adjusts text color in highlighted segments to maintain WCAG AA minimum contrast ratio (4.5:1) for normal text.
-This ensures readability regardless of the chosen highlight colors.
+The application automatically adjusts text color in highlighted segments to maintain a high contrast ratio of at least 8:1 for all text.
+This exceeds WCAG AAA requirements and ensures excellent readability regardless of the chosen highlight colors.

 ### Preset Color Palettes

 Two sets of preset colors are available:

-- Light Mode: Optimized for dark text on light backgrounds
+- Light Mode: Optimized for dark text on light backgrounds (contrast ratio ≥ 8:1)
-- Dark Mode: Optimized for light text on dark backgrounds
+- Dark Mode: Optimized for light text on dark backgrounds (contrast ratio ≥ 8:1)

-Each preset color has been tested for contrast compliance.
+Each preset color has been carefully selected and tested for contrast compliance.

 ### Configuration Object